-This award-winning program kicks off early in the school year with interested youth from 6th grade through college.
-The program consists of both Saturday classes and private lessons throughout the school year with composers/teachers Mark Vance and Jerry Grant.
-The program consists of two divisions, Beginner/Intermediate and Intermediate/Advanced.
+This award-winning program kicks off early in the school year with youth from 6th grade through early college.
+The program consists of both Saturday classes and private lessons throughout the school year with composer/teacher, Mark Vance.
+The program consists of two divisions, Intermediate and Advanced.

 This year, YCP is exploring the intersection of art and science.
 Prelude for Yuba Salmon is a collaborative adventure in musicianship, composing, and environmental stewardship.
 MIM’s Young Composers Project will team with educators at Sierra Streams Institute (SSI) and taken through a curriculum focused on the plight of the salmon and their importance to the environmental health of the region’s watershed.
 The curriculum will include both lab and field work.
 Students will then create a piece of music that responds to the their experience.
 The project will culminate in a composition to be premiered by the MIM Festival Orchestra during the 2014 summer festival.
 The experience, inspiration and process will be captured in a 20-minute documentary film, where the music created will also serve as score for the film.
 For more information about the Prelude, click on the above video.

 This expressive and powerful new music was premiered in two concerts June 14 and 16, 7:00 pm at Peace Lutheran Church.